groue/GRMustache/Guides/runtime.md

 Detailed description of GRMustache handling of `valueForKey:`
 -------------------------------------------------------------

 As seen above, GRMustache looks for a key in your data objects with the `objectForKeyedSubscript:` and `valueForKey:` methods.
 If an object responds to `objectForKeyedSubscript:`, this method is used.
-For other objects, `valueForKey:` is used.
-With some extra bits described below.
+For other objects, `valueForKey:` is used, as long as the key is safe (see the [Security Guide](security.md)).

+### NSArray, NSSet, NSOrderedSet

+GRMustache does not use `valueForKey:` for NSArray, NSSet, and NSOrderedSet.
+Instead, it directly invokes methods of those objects.
+As a consequence, keys like `count`, `firstObject`, etc. can be used in templates.

 ### NSUndefinedKeyException Handling